Authored by the expert who managed and guided the team behind the Turkey Property Pack

 Can I buy a home in Turkey as a US citizen in 2026?

-As of early 2026, US citizens can legally purchase residential property in Turkey, including apartments, houses, and villas, under Turkey's foreign ownership framework established by the Title Deed Law No. 2644.
+As of early 2026, US citizens can legally buy residential property in Turkey, including apartments, houses, and villas, under Turkey's foreign ownership rules established by the Title Deed Law No. 2644.

-The standard buying process involves obtaining a Turkish tax number, opening a Turkish bank account, getting a mandatory property appraisal, and completing the title deed transfer at the Land Registry Office (Tapu Dairesi), which typically takes two to four weeks when all documents are ready.
+The standard process involves obtaining a Turkish tax number, opening a Turkish bank account, getting a mandatory property appraisal, and then completing the title deed transfer (called "tapu") at the local Land Registry office, which is the single step that officially makes you the owner.

 By the way, we've written a blog article detailing all the foreigner rights regarding properties in Turkey.